 Whilst you’re doing your research you will probably notice that the cost of training to become an Approved Driving Instructor (ADI) varies considerably from as little as £300 up to £3,000.
-Some appear to offer really cheap ADI training courses until you look deeper at what is being offered.
+Some appear to offer really cheap driving instructor training courses and unbelievable gurantees until you look deeper at what is being offered.

 It doesn’t add up!

 There are many companies appearing to offer cheap driving instructor training with offers that seem too good to miss!
-However, before you get drawn in please bear in mind that a good quality ORDIT qualified trainer would expect to earn around £35 per hour on a 1-to-1 basis.
-Do the sums, see for yourself, it would cost £1,750 just for the 50 hours 1-to-1 training.
-LDC offer up to 70 hours 1-to-1 training so you are now potentially looking at £2,450.
-Now consider what it costs to develop and produce quality open learning materials/resources (i.e. books, software, videos, website, online hub and other online resources etc.), provide a modern training centre with classroom facilities, have quality people available to give training support when you need it or maintain a network of top quality ORDIT qualified trainers.
+However, before you get drawn in please bear in mind that a good quality ORDIT qualified trainer would expect to earn around £40 per hour on a 1-to-1 basis doing ad-hoc training.
+Do the sums, see for yourself, it would cost £2,000 just for the 50 hours 1-to-1 training.
+LDC offer up to 70 hours 1-to-1 training on its premium course so you are now potentially looking at £2,800.
+Finally consider what it costs to develop and produce quality open learning materials/ online resources (i.e. books, software, videos, website, online hub and other online resources etc.), provide a modern training centre with classroom facilities, have quality people available to give training support when you need it or maintain a network of top quality ORDIT qualified trainers.